fcakir/mihash/README.md

 - For **batch** hashing experiments: `cd batch-hashing`, and run `demo_cifar.m` with appropriate input arguments (see `batch-hashing/README.md`).

 ## Batch Results
+**This portion of the repo is outdated with inferior results.
+Please refer to the [new repo](https://github.com/fcakir/deep-mihash) for the latest results for deep/batch learning of MIHash!**

 Here we provide the latest results of MIHash and other competing work on CIFAR-10.
 For reproducibility, we also provide the parameters for MIHash we used to obtain these results (see `batch-hashing/opts_batch.m`).

 ### CIFAR-10